 Babies really just need to be warm, fed and safe.
 There’s no huge secret to getting it all right, but it can feel totally overwhelming if this is your first baby.

 If you’re looking to save money on baby stuff, you definitely need to head over to this post about saving money on baby while you’re still pregnant.

-This guide will take you through the items you need, plus a few extras that might be nice to have, and explain how to pick out the right items for you and your baby.
+This guide will take you through the complete newborn baby checklist with only the stuff you need, plus a few extras that might be nice to have, and explain how to pick out the right items for you and your baby.

 When shopping for your baby it’s really crucial to question the practicality of everything shops are trying to sell you.
 Do you really need expensive designer outfits when your baby will be out of newborn sizes within a matter of weeks?

 Do you need the expensive baby monitor with breathing sensor when many mamas find this makes them worry more, not less?
 Think about every item and whether it’s a want or a need.

 If you would like a printable copy of this essential baby registry list, just subscribe to my mailing list!

 You may also want to check out this article about shopping for your new baby for extra tips on picking out the right gear.

 This post contains affiliate links.
 That means I get a small commission from any sales made however it does NOT cost you any more to purchase.